jeffgbutler/microservice-workshop-java/docs/setup.md

    - Open Workplace settings
    - Add setting "java.home": "\<your JDK location\>" (for example "C:\\\\Program Files\\\\Java\\\\jdk-10.0.1")
    - Reload the window (ctrl-shift-P, then "Reload Window")
-1. Open a terminal window at the `movie-award-wervice` folder (right click on the folder, then "Open In Terminal")
+1. Open a terminal window at the `movie-award-service` folder (right click on the folder, then "Open In Terminal")
 1. Start the web service with Maven:
     - (Linux/Mac) ./mvnw clean spring-boot:run
     - (Windows) mvnw clean spring-boor:run